-How Hot Water Radiators Function
+How Do Hot Water Radiators Work?

 Hot water radiators work in a very similar way to steam radiators, except without all the pressure created by the steam and with a more active approach to moving the heat around.
 Every radiator in a hot water system has an inlet and outlet.
 The inlet is to take hot water in and the outlet is to let the water back out.
 During the operation of the system, water is heated up somewhere in a hot water heater.
-It’s made very hot, but it never reaches boiling.
+It is made very hot, but it never reaches boiling.

-After the water reaches the desired temperature it’s pumped from the heater and through all the radiators of the home.
+After the water reaches the desired temperature it is pumped from the heater and through all the radiators of the home.
 As the water passes through each radiator it loses some of its heat.
 Finally it becomes too cool to effectively heat up a radiator and makes it back to the heater once again for reheating.
 To warm up a home, the cycle occurs every time that temperatures need to be increased.
 The heater and pump are typically tied to a thermostat so they know when to kick on.
 That ensures that they are only operating when heat needs to be provided to the rest of the home.

-Balancing the System
+Balancing the Radiator Heating System

 Unlike other heating systems, like forced air, where balance is built right into the original design of the unit, radiators need to be balanced in order to get a good level of heat output from all the units.
 This balance is achieved by controlling how fast hot water is able to flow through each radiator.
 The slower the water flows through the radiator, the more heat is given off.
 If it flows through the system faster, than less heat is given off from the water.

-Radiators functioning properly should give off approximately 10 degrees Celsius from one end to the other before moving on to the next radiator in your home.
+Radiators functioning properly will give off approximately 10 degrees Celsius from one end to the other before moving on to the next radiator in your home.
 Testing for this is a simple process.
 Just leave a thermometer on the inlet pipe of the radiator when water is flowing through it to see what the temperature is and then put it on the outlet pipe to see what the water temperature of the leaving water is.
 If the temperature drops more than 10 degrees Celsius, the water is taking too long to travel through the radiator and giving up too much of its heat to this location.
 The solution to this is to open up the valve a bit more to let water flow into the radiator faster.
-If it’s not dropping enough, the water is flowing too quickly and the valve needs to be closed a bit.
+If it is not dropping enough, the water is flowing too quickly and the valve needs to be closed a bit.

 Radiators must be kept clean throughout your home in order for you to get the most from them.
-Since heat travels from the water or steam in a radiator to the air outside, it’s vital that the heat transfer can take place unimpeded.
+Since heat travels from the water or steam in a radiator to the air outside, it is vital that the heat transfer can take place unimpeded.
 Any dirt or dust that collects on the fins or plate of a radiator serves as an insulator and prevents heat from transferring from inside the radiator to the air outside.